Healthy Recipes Blog

 Notes

 • You don't want to overcook these steaks, or you'll end up with tough meat.
-So it's best to aim for medium-rare.
+It's best to aim for medium-rare.

 • To ensure medium-rare doneness and still cook the steaks enough to create a nice crust, cook them right out of the fridge.
 Don't let them get to room temperature before cooking.
 A 1-inch-thick steak should be pan-fried for no longer than 2 minutes per side, plus a few seconds on the edges.